Government Canyon State Natural Area, San Antonio

 Friedrich Wilderness Park

-Friedrich Wilderness Park offers plenty of walking and hiking trails — mostly flat trails or more challenging ones with rocky and hilly terrain.
+Friedrich Wilderness Park offers plenty of walking and hiking trails.
+Flat trails dominate, but a few more challenging ones feature rocky, hilly terrain.
 What sets this park apart is that it’s a nature preserve dedicated to conservation and providing sanctuary to endangered species.
 You’ll find lots of natural, wild Texas landscapes here.

 Hardberger Park